-- Feedback from patients about the way staff treat people was positive. - Staff understood patients' personal, cultural, social and religious needs. - The practice gave patients timely support and information. - We received 31 patient comment cards on the day of inspection, all of which were highly positive about the care and treatment received at the practice.
+- Feedback from patients was positive about the way staff treat people. - Staff understood patients' personal, cultural, social and religious needs. - The practice gave patients timely support and information.

 Involvement in decisions about care and treatment

 Staff helped patients to be involved in decisions about care and treatment.
 They were aware of the Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information that they are given.)